 When it comes to my work, the theme I aim for is radiance and vulnerability.
 I want people to look at my work and feel comforted.
 My work is more about capturing the essence of the subject, rather than just the surface.

 What advice would you give someone interested in a photography career?

 My advice for anyone starting off in photography is to have fun.
 Shoot whatever it is you like.
 There is no rule that you should only photograph one thing.
 If you decide that you want to do photography full time, then really take your time to understand the business, and realize what it is you really want to shoot.
-If you like shooting portraits like I do then practice on your friends because your friends really help you get far.
+If you like shooting portraits as I do, practice with your friends because your friends really help you get far.
 More importantly, I would say just be patient because you won’t be perfect when you start.
-So just enjoy the process and see where it takes you.
+So enjoy the process and see where it takes you.